edwinlzs/chainflow/README.md

 ## Use Cases

+Using this library to create multiple sets of API call workflows, you can do things such as:

-1. Insert demo data via your app's APIs
+1. Insert demo data via your app's APIs (instead of directly using SQL/db scripts that may neglect some of your app's business logic)
 2. Simulate frontend interactions with backend APIs
+3. UI-agnostic end-to-end testing of backend APIs
-3. Test edge cases on endpoints with input variations
+4. Test edge cases on backend endpoints with input variations

 ## Basic Usage